jpoll962/ECE3410/1_lab/report/lab_1_report.md

 **Figure 3: Voltage Divider Measurements**

-For Channel 1 (Vin), the peak-to-peak voltage was `2.16 V` and the offset was `1.84 V`.
-For Channel 2 (Vout), the peak-to-peak voltage was `1.52 V` and the offset was `1.55 V`.
-These values match the values presented in the pre-lab with a slight variation likely caused by the resistors not measuring exactly as they are labeled.
+For Channel 1 (Vin), the peak-to-peak voltage was 2.16 V and the offset was 1.84 V. For Channel 2 (Vout), the peak-to-peak voltage was 1.52 V and the offset was 1.55 V. These values match the values presented in the pre-lab with a slight variation likely caused by the resistors not measuring exactly as they are labeled.

 The remainder of the experiment involved assembling Figure 1.2 then Figure 1.3 on the breadboard to measure the cutoff frequency.
 During this process, the input frequency was set to 1 kHz.
 For Figure 1.2, the cutoff frequency according to the pre-lab analysis is about 15.92 kHz.
 The oscilloscope measured a cutoff frequency of 15.88 kHz.
 The graph outputted by the oscilloscope can be seen below.